Toxic Home Environment

 Financial poverty gnaws at our well-being.
 Struggling to pay rent and provide food strikes at the heart of survival, igniting stress, and demanding all of our attention; unless, of course, we can escape the stress through blinding addictions.

-Other toxins are not so obvious.
-We have normalized their existence, invited them into our lives, justify their existence and pretend they uplift.
-These are the toxins we not only accept but also promote.
+We normalize the existence of defensive adaptations.
+We invite toxicity into our inner-most functions where they unconsciously operate, destroying our lives.
+We justify their existence and pretend they uplift.
+These toxins we not only accept but also promote.
 We find them in our work relationships, families and lovers.
-We embrace a life that feels wrong as the only life possible, stuffing our liveness, to partake of a little warmth from acceptance.
+We embrace a life that feels wrong as the only life possible, stuffing our liveliness, to partake of a little warmth from acceptance.

-There is tremendous pressure to align with a narcissistic boss and become part of the inner-circle, rather than the brunt of attacks.
+There is tremendous pressure to align with a narcissistic boss and become part of the inner-circle, rather than the brunt of their attacks.
 These work places often breed alliances, and back-stabbing.
 We adapt to the toxins by participating in the distribution of the virus.
 Our work day drains rather than inspires, creativity is lost for the sake of survival.

-We can maintain sanity, even when engrossed with toxins from work, if we escape the burdens of the office when we return to a supportive and rejuvenating home.
+We can maintain sanity, even when engrossed with toxins from work, if we escape the burdens when we return to a supportive and rejuvenating home.
 But unfortunately for many, they leave the toxins of work for the equally potent toxins of home.
-Without the rush of free-flowing nutrients from some important area of our lives, we will slowly whither from experience, suppress liveliness, and become a shell of the person we potentially could be.
+Without the rush of free-flowing nutrients from some important area of our lives, we slowly whither from experience, suppress liveliness, and become a shell of the person we potentially could be.